yolkie-nelson/truck_truck/README.md

 		},
 ```

-DELETE TECHNICIAN - If we decide to "go another direction" as my first boss told me, then we need to remove the technician from the system.
-To do this, you just need to change the request type to "DELETE" instead of "POST".
-You also need to pull the "id" value just like you did in "TECHNICIAN DETAIL" to make sure you delete the correct one.
-Once they are "promoted to customer" they will no longer be in our page that lists
+DELETE TECHNICIAN - To remove a technician from the system, change the request type from "POST" to "DELETE."
+Fetch the corresponding "id" value, similar to the process in "TECHNICIAN DETAIL," ensuring the deletion of the correct technician.
+They will no longer appear on our page listing all technicians.
-all technicians.

-And that's it!
-You can view all technicians, look at the details of each technician, and create technicians.
+And that concludes the process!
+You can view all technicians, access individual technician details, and create new technicians.

-Remember, the "id" field is AUTOMATICALLY generated by the program.
-So you don't have to input that information.
-Just follow the steps in CREATE TECHNICIAN and the "id" field will be populated for you.
+Remember, the "id" field is automatically generated by the program, so you don't need to input that information.
+Simply follow the steps in CREATE TECHNICIAN, and the "id" field will be filled automatically for you.

-If you get an error, make sure your server is running and that you are feeding it in the data that it is requesting.
-If you feed in the following:
+If you encounter an error, ensure that your server is operational and that you are providing the requested data.
+If you input the following:
 ```
 {
 	"name": "Liz",
 	"employee_number": 3,
-	"favorite_food": "Tacos"
+	"favorite_food": "Tacos",
+	"employee_id": 1,
 }

-You will get an error because the system doesn't know what what to do with "Tacos" because we aren't ever asking for that data.
-We can only send in data that Json is expecting or else it will get angry at us.
+An error will occur because the system isn't designed to handle "employee_number" or "favorite_food" as they're not properties, and integer 1 is not a data point requested by the JSON structure for "employee_id".
+The system only accepts data that adheres to the expected JSON format.
+Sending in unexpected data might cause errors as the system won't recognize or know how to process it.

 ```